sibasisMahapatra18/passHive/README.md

 - Store and manage passwords securely

 Usage

-1. Create an account
-2. Store your passwords
+1. Store your passwords
+2. Edit your saved password
-3. ...
+3. Delete your password

-Contributing

-- Report issues: (link unavailable)
-- Submit pull requests: (link unavailable)
+4. Copy your password

 Acknowledgments